wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'A crystal-harvesting open-air mine has dug out the', 'A force field protects the idyllic',
     'A magical lamp has absorbed the',
+    'A WIZARD’s house has been built on the',
   ];

  gen_data['magicalhazard'] = [